QED-92/cyber-security/modules/hydra/hydra.md

 - Computational power
 - Security measures

-A longer and more complex password obviously require more time and computational resources to crack.
+A longer and more complex password obviously requires more time and computational resources to crack.
 The following guidelines should be followed when creating passwords:

 | Attribute        | Guideline                                                   |
 | ---------------- | ----------------------------------------------------------- |